-Blue Zircon is the most underrated among all the gemstones listed here, but they are known for its magnificent fire and brilliance, and clarity.
-Blue zircons are mostly heat treated.
-They come in big sizes and are reasonably priced, too.
+Blue Zircon is the most underrated among all the gemstones listed here, fire, brilliance, and clarity.
+Blue zircons have all undergone traditional hearting to obtain the vivid blue stones.
+They come in big sizes and are reasonably priced.

 Ready to find your blue gemstone?
 Explore the jewellery designs at Tallulah and be fascinated with the vast array of choices we have for you.

 Rebecca is a qualified (F.G.A.A) gemmologist, Valuer and diamond grader and is considered an expert in the gem industry.